xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 dotnet test
 ```

-Next I'm going to rip out most of the code from the Giraffe template, just to give a simpler site to play with.
+Next, I'm going to rip out most of the code from the Giraffe template, just to give a simpler site to play with.

 Excluding the `open`'s it is only a few lines: